 Vacation rental technology has come a long way in the last decade.

 However, if you’re planning to manage your own glamping properties, you’ll need to find these solutions yourself.
-I t’s important to look for providers who specialise in outdoor accommodations and cater to the specific needs of glamping sites, from multi-unit management to specialised marketing.

 You can also get listed on vacation rental metasearch engines like Holidu and HomeToGo where travellers go to compare deals, as well as Google where millions of travellers search for accommodations every day.

-Last but not least, you can advertise on niche websites like Glamping Hub where adventurous travellers search specifically for glamping-style accommodation.
+To maximize reach we have the strongest connections to niche websites like Glamping Hub where adventurous travellers search specifically for glamping-style accommodation.

 With its large variety of channels and high-quality API connections, Rentals United can help you expand your reach, attract travellers from all over the world to your glamping site and incrementally increase your bookings.